How To Deadlift Correctly & Why "Hinging" is Important For Runners

 At midstance, your pelvic floor ascends through length as you move into internal rotation.

 This means that, if you are experiencing pelvic floor symptoms with running, working on contracting the pelvic floor by squeezing isn’t going to get you very far AND for many it could be doing more harm than good!
 Learning to load through length like we talked about above is a major piece of the puzzle!
-To help you put ALL the puzzle pieces together, I’m creating a new short, to-the-point program about just that!
+To help you put ALL the puzzle pieces together, I created a short, to-the-point program about just that!

 Support your pelvic floor through a whole-body approach so that you can run freely in just 30 minutes a week!
 Pelvic Floor Fundamentals is an effective supplement to any training program for female runners who want to enjoy running without worrying about their pelvic floor all the time.